Nai-ncy/Web-develop/README.md

 # Web-develop
-This is my first reposeitry
+This is my first repositry